The answers you need, conveniently from your couch.

 We offer electrical drawings as an Add-On(lighting, switches, and outlets) when requested.

-Typically, we provide a blank "MEP markup" page in our drawing set for your subcontractors to "mark up" in the field.
+Typically, we provide a blank "MEP Coordination" page in our drawing set for your subcontractors to mark up in the field.

 MEP stands for 'Mechanical (HVAC), Electrical, and Plumbing'.